sailorfe/nick-cave-lyrics/README.md

 ## Editorial Notes

 - "Mutiny in Heaven:" Really looks best on a printed page.
 My indentations are a sorry approximation of the form he intended.
 Quite sculptural!
-- "Hollywood:" Includes his four-asterisk divider.
+- "Hollywood:" Includes four-asterisk divider.
-- "White Elephant:" Includes his dedication to Thomas Houseago.
+- "White Elephant:" Includes dedication to Thomas Houseago.
+- "O Wow O Wow (How Wonderful She Is)": Includes dedication to Anita Lane.
 - The Bad Seeds and Grinderman lyrics are verbatim from his website, with exceptions:
     - "There Is A Kingdom:" Added linebreak that looked missing between "Just like a bird  / That sings up the sun"
     - "Babe, I'm On Fire:" Replaced his "Chorus"'s with the chorus text.